 Henry Cowell borders Roaring Camp Railroads where dogs are welcome on leash to explore the acres (including trails) of forested land.
 And for those pooches (or owners) who want to experience the grandeur of the redwoods and mountains but might need some help – hop aboard the train!
 Yes, your well-behaved pooch can hitch a ride on the steam train too.
-Please check current operating status of Roaring Camp Railroads before visiting.
+Parking is $10.

 POGONIP OPEN SPACE

 There are miles of dog-friendly trails and secret treasures to discover at Pogonip Open Space.
 Leashed pups are welcome on several of the trails, but for an easy stroll with a big payoff, follow the Rincon Trail from the UCSC campus as it slopes downhill to the eastbound Spring Box Trail.
 A quick stroll along the Spring Box Trail soon leads to an unexpected spring-fed koi pond tucked beneath a redwood tree.
 Please don’t allow pups any sort of dip into the pond – let’s be sure to protect this treasure for all locals and visitors.
 For more Pogonip trail info, be sure to take a look at this helpful map to guide your dog-friendly hiking adventures.

 PINTO LAKE COUNTY PARK